JL709/Shopify-Backend-Challenge/README.md

 Link to challenge description: [Shopify Backend Developer Intern Challenge - Summer 2022](https://docs.google.com/document/d/1z9LZ_kZBUbg-O2MhZVVSqTmvDko5IJWHtuFmIu_Xg1A)

-This is a simple inventory tracking web application built using Node.js and MongoDB, along with a simple html/javascript webpage.
+This is a simple inventory tracking web application built using Node.js and DynamoDB, along with a simple html/javascript webpage.
 Items have a product name and an inventory count.
 This application has basic CRUD functionality, allowing the user to: create, edit, view, and delete items in inventory.

 ![image](https://user-images.githubusercontent.com/34429293/150271362-7a656383-f32d-4fc4-b04d-dddd587b75a8.png)